antismash/antismash/CONTRIBUTING.md

 - Make sure all changes are backed up by the necessary tests
-- Run all tests to ensure nothing else broke accidentally You can install the test requirements by running `pip install -r antismash/tests/requirements.txt` and then run the test by running `make unit`.
+- Run all tests to ensure nothing else broke accidentally You can install the test requirements by running `pip install -e .[testing]` and then run the test by running `make unit`.
 You can also generate some code coverage statistics by running `make coverage`.
 Please ensure that your changes make the coverage numbers go up, not down.
   Lastly, run the integration tests using `make integration` to ensure the antiSMASH output is still sane